Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 * void **init ([uint8_t pushpull = 0])**

 Initializes the SS pin and its GPIO port.
-If `pushpull` is non-zero, the pin will be configured as a push-pull output, else an open drain output (default). `init()` checks whether the timer outputs were remapped and adjusts accordingly.
+If `pushpull` is non-zero, the pin will be configured as a push-pull output, else an open-drain output (default). `init()` checks whether the timer outputs were remapped and adjusts accordingly.
 Timer1 complementary outputs not supported.

 *Note: `init` doesn't initialize the timer, `timerX_init()` must be used.*

-A `timX_pwm` class object has a number of variables that hold configuration values used to set up the PWM channel when it gets enabled.
+A `timX_pwm` class object has several variables that hold configuration values used to set up the PWM channel when it gets enabled.
 These variables are assigned with default values in the constructor and can be changed before enabling the PWM channel.
 These variables are:

 variable | values | default
 --|--|--